fuelsoft/viewer/README.md

 Things WPV does that drove me to insanity:
 * No support for animated GIFs.
     * I had to resort to opening GIFs in Internet Explorer, truly a cursed experience.
+    * As of version 0.3.X, animated GIFs are nearly fully supported.
 * "Windows Photo Viewer can't display this picture because there might not be enough memory available on your computer"
     * Let me assure you, this is not correct.
     * Afflicted photos open correctly in Photoshop, web browsers, etc. It's just WPV that has a problem.